exasol/virtual-schemas/jdbc-adapter/getting_started.md

 ### 4. Upload JDBC Driver Files

-You have to upload the JDBC driver files of your remote database two times:
+You have to upload the JDBC driver files of your remote database **two times**.
-* Upload all JDBC driver files into a bucket of your choice, so that they can be accessed from the adapter script.
+* Upload all files of the JDBC driver into a bucket of your choice, so that they can be accessed from the adapter script.
 This happens the same way as described above for the adapter jar.
 You can use the same bucket.
-* Upload all JDBC driver files as a JDBC driver in EXAOperation
+* Upload all files of the JDBC driver as a JDBC driver in EXAOperation
   - In EXAOperation go to Software -> JDBC Drivers
   - Add the JDBC driver by specifying the jdbc main class and the prefix of the JDBC connection string
   - Upload all files (one by one) to the specific JDBC to the newly added JDBC driver.

+Note that some JDBC drivers consist of several files and that you have to upload all of them.

 ### 5. Deploy Adapter Script
 Then run the following SQL commands to deploy the adapter in the database: